-- D. Credibility Asses - According to the Equal Employment Opportunity Commi Unlawful Harassment by Supervisors dated June 18, 1999: - If there are conflicting versions of relevant events, the employer will have to weigh each party's credibility.
-Cr assessments can be critical in determining whether the alleged harassment in fact occurred.
-Factors to consi on's Enfo

-- Inherent plausibility: Is the testimony believable on its face?
-Does it make sense? · Demeanor: Did the person seem to be telling the truth or lying? - Motive to falsify: Did the person have a reason to lie? - Corrobustion: Is there where stetsmony (such as testimony by eye-where see, people who saw the person soon after the alleged incidents, or people who discussed the incidents with him or her at around the time that they occurred) or physical evidence (such as written documentation) that corrobustes the party stestimony? - Past record: Did the alleged harasser have a history of similar behavior in the past? - None of the above factors are determinative as to credibility.
-For example, the fact that there are no eye-witnesses to the alleged harassment by no means necessarily defeats the complainant's credibility, since harassment often occurs behind cosed doors.
-Furthermore, the fact that the alleged harasser engaged in similar behavior in the past does not necessarily mean that he or she did so again.
+- D. Credibility Assessment - According to the Equal Employment Opportunity Commission's Enforcement Guidance on Vicarious for Unlawful Harassment by Supervisors dated June 18, 1999: - If there are conflicting versions of relevant events, the employer will have to weigh each party's credibility.
+Credibility assessments can be critical in determining whether the alleged harassment in fact occurred.
+Factors to consider include: - Inherent plausibility: Is the testimony believable on its face?
+Does it make sense? - Demeanor: Did the person seem to be telling the truth or lying? - Motive to falsify: Did the person have a reason to lie? - Corroboration: Is there witness testimony (such as testimony by eye-witnesses, people who saw the person soon after the alleged incidents, or people who discussed the incidents with him or her at around the time that they occurred, or physical evidence (such as written documentation) that corroborates the party's testimony. - Past record: Did the alleged harasser have a history of similar behavior in the past? - None of the above factors are determinable as to credibility.
+For example, the fact that there are no eye-witnesses to the alleged harassment by no means necessary in defasts the complainants credibility since harassment often occurs behind closed doors.
+Furthermore, the fact that the alleged harasser engaged in similar behavior in the past does not necessaryly mean that he or she did so again.